microsoft/DirectXShaderCompiler/docs/DXIL.rst

 META.BRANCHFLATTEN                        Can't use branch and flatten attributes together.
 META.CLIPCULLMAXCOMPONENTS                Combined elements of SV_ClipDistance and SV_CullDistance must fit in 8 components
 META.CLIPCULLMAXROWS                      Combined elements of SV_ClipDistance and SV_CullDistance must fit in two rows.
-META.CONTROLFLOWHINTNOTONCONTROLFLOW      Control flow hint only works on control flow inst.
+META.COMPUTEWITHNODE                      Compute entry must not have node metadata META.CONTROLFLOWHINTNOTONCONTROLFLOW      Control flow hint only works on control flow inst.
 META.DENSERESIDS                          Resource identifiers must be zero-based and dense.
 META.DUPLICATESYSVALUE                    System value may only appear once in signature